victordaniellribeiro/S448052-ComparePlanVsActual/README.md

 ## License

-Random App Name76750 is released under the MIT license.
+Compare Plan Vs Actual is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK